cockroachdb/docs/v2.0/orchestrate-cockroachdb-with-kubernetes.md

   <a href="orchestrate-cockroachdb-with-kubernetes-insecure.html"><button class="filter-button">Insecure</button></a>
 </div>

-This page shows you how to orchestrate the deployment and management of a secure 3-node CockroachDB cluster with [Kubernetes](http://kubernetes.io/), using the [StatefulSet](http://kubernetes.io/docs/concepts/abstractions/controllers/statefulsets/) feature.
+This page shows you how to orchestrate the deployment, management, and monitoring of a secure 3-node CockroachDB cluster with [Kubernetes](http://kubernetes.io/), using the [StatefulSet](http://kubernetes.io/docs/concepts/abstractions/controllers/statefulsets/) feature.

 If you are only testing CockroachDB, or you are not concerned with protecting network communication with TLS encryption, you can use an insecure cluster instead.
 Select **Insecure** above for instructions.

+{{site.data.alerts.callout_success}}
-{{site.data.alerts.callout_success}}For details about potential performance bottlenecks to be aware of when running CockroachDB in Kubernetes and guidance on how to optimize your deployment for better performance, see <a href="kubernetes-performance.html">CockroachDB Performance on Kubernetes</a>.{{site.data.alerts.end}}
+For details about potential performance bottlenecks to be aware of when running CockroachDB in Kubernetes and guidance on how to optimize your deployment for better performance, see [CockroachDB Performance on Kubernetes](kubernetes-performance.html).
+{{site.data.alerts.end}}

-## Before You Begin
+## Before you begin

 Before getting started, it's helpful to review some Kubernetes-specific terminology and current limitations.

-### Kubernetes Terminology
+### Kubernetes terminology

 Feature | Description
 --------|------------